Mc-Zen/zero/docs/how to contribute a new language for accessibility.md

 This is supported for a selection of languages and you can extend this selection by opening a PR and providing the necessary translations for the new language.
 When opening a PR, please read this document carefully and answer all questions below.

 ### Translations for numbers
-In order to provide descriptions for numerals, add an entry for the new language in the file `translations.typ` and specify translations for the following keys
+In order to provide descriptions for numerals, add an entry for the new language in the file `translations.typ` and specify translations for the following keys in the dictionary `phrases`.
 - `times`
 - `power`

 These two determine how multiplication and exponentiation is pronounced in the language.
-This is used for exponent notation, e.g. `num[1e5]` is read as `1 times 10 to the power of 5` when the language is set to English.
+This is used for exponent notation; e.g. `num[1e5]` is read as `1 times 10 to the power of 5` when the language is set to English.
 - `plus`
 - `minus`

-These two are used to read uncertainties, e.g. `num[10+-2]` is read as `10 plus minus 2` when the language is set to English.
+These two are used to read uncertainties; e.g. `num[10+-2]` is read as `10 plus minus 2` when the language is set to English.
 The translation of `minus` is also used for the sign, e.g. `num[-5]` becomes `minus 5`.

 > [!IMPORTANT]
 > Does the translation work for both symmetric and asymmetric uncertainties?